Federal Stafford Student Loan Program

 2. Direct Grad PLUS Loan

 In addition, students who do not successfully complete any coursework during a semester will be reviewed to determine whether or not they may have unofficially withdrawn during the course of the semester.
+Faculty report a last date of attendance for any student receiving a failing grade.
+That last date of attendance is determined by faculty for academically related activities.
+Academically related activities include physically attending a class, submitting an academic assignment, taking an exam, completing an interactive tutorial, participating in computer-assisted instruction, attending a study group assigned by the instructor, participating in an online discussion about academics, and initiating contact with a faculty member about academic subject matter in the course.
+That last date of attendance is used to calculate Title IV aid eligibility.
 If the Financial Aid Office cannot document a student’s attendance through 60% or more of the semester, a student is considered to have unofficially withdrawn and the student’s federal financial aid will be subject to the Return of Title IV Aid calculation described above.
 A student found to have unofficially withdrawn will have the calculation performed using the 50% point in the semester unless a last date of attendance can be documented.

 Additional information, worksheets, and examples of return-of-federal-funds calculations can be obtained from the Financial Aid Office.